Mauricio Dubon Preview, Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

+- The nine strikeouts per nine innings put together by the Mariners pitching staff ranks ninth in the league.

-- The Mariners have a 3.78 team ERA that ranks second among all league pitching staffs.
+- The Mariners' 3.77 team ERA ranks first across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.